-Prerequisite: Placement in Pre-Calculus requires that students have demonstrated completion of Algebra 1 and Algebra IIA with an 80% average or higher or Algebra II with a 90% average or higher, completion of Geometry A with a 75% average or higher.
+Prerequisite: Placement in Pre-Calculus requires that students have demonstrated completion of Algebra I and Algebra IIA with an 80% average or higher completion of Geometry A with an 80% average or higher.

 The Pre-Calculus course is an advanced mathematical course that is designed to prepare students for collegial level mathematics including concepts of Calculus.
 Building upon students prior knowledge of Algebra, Geometry, and Algebra II, the Pre-Calculus course further explores polynomial, rational, exponential and logarithmic functions.
 Other topics include analytic trigonometry, multivariable systems of equations, vectors and limits as an introduction to Calculus.